The 2019 Asian Committee for Future Accelerators (ACFA)/IPAC19 will announce the Accelerator Prize winners in 2019.

 d) The Mark Oliphant Prize for a student registered for a Ph.D. or diploma in accelerator physics or engineering, or to a trainee accelerator physicist or engineer in the educational phase of his or her professional career, for the quality of work and promise for the future.
 Applicants will be judged on the quality of the work submitted to the conference.
 The winner will receive a certificate, a cash prize of US $1,000, and will have the opportunity to give an oral presentation during the Award Session.

 e) The Best Student Poster Prize will be awarded to two students whose work presented in the special student poster session is particularly meritorious.
-Each winner will receive a cash prize of US $500, and will have the opportunity to make a short oral presentation during the Award Session.
+Each winner will receive a cash prize of US $500.
 All students presenting at the special student poster session are eligible for this prize.

 The ACFA/IPAC19 Award Session is held on Thursday May 23.